 Hoover presents at Stetson Showcase

-Elizabeth A. "Lizzy" Smith, grants program director for the Lettie Pate Whitehead Foundation, visited Stetson University's DeLand campus on February 11, 2013.
+Elizabeth A. "Lizzy" Smith, Grants Program Director for the Lettie Pate Whitehead Foundation, visited Stetson University's DeLand campus on February 11, 2013.
 She engaged with foundation student scholarship recipients Kimberly Charles (business administration), Lauren Tarulli (integrative health science) and Michelle Vergara (behavioral economics).
 Each discussed their educational background and reasons they selected Stetson University, explaining that one-on-one mentoring by faculty was an important factor.
-During a campus tour, Charles pointed out her classrooms and the Roland George Investment Program trading room in the Lynn Business Center, and Tarulli discussed her research projects in Sage Science Center.
+During a campus tour, Charles pointed out her classrooms and the Roland George Investments Program trading room in the Lynn Business Center, and Tarulli discussed her research projects in Sage Science Center.
 Smith expressed appreciation for the opportunity to meet with the students and repeatedly commented on the beautiful campus.

-In November 2012, Dick Batchelor, principal of the Dick Batchelor Management Group and a former member of the Florida House of Representatives, visited Stetson University with Clay Worden, Scott Wilson and Stetson University alumna Kerry Hannaford of McGladrey, LLP in Orlando, Fla.
+In November 2012, Dick Batchelor, Principal of the Dick Batchelor Management Group and a former member of the Florida House of Representatives, visited Stetson University with Clay Worden, Scott Wilson and Stetson University alumna Kerry Hannaford of McGladrey, LLP in Orlando, Florida.
 The visit included tours with K.C.
-Ma, Ph.D., and finance students of the Roland George Investment Program trading room in the Lynn Business Center; with Stetson University Trustee Betty Johnson and duPont-Ball Library Dean Susan Ryan inside the Politicos Room of the duPont-Ball Library.
+Ma, PhD, and finance students of the Roland George Investments Program trading room in the Lynn Business Center, with Stetson University Trustee Betty Johnson and duPont-Ball Library Dean Susan Ryan inside the Politicos Room of the duPont-Ball Library.
 During a luncheon, faculty from the Department of Political Science, Stetson University C.F.O.
 F. Robert Huth and students in the College of Arts and Sciences and the School of Business Administration discussed a range of issues with the visitors.